(Continued from Chapter 2.)

 “Alright,” I said.
 “I was looking for beer.”

-“Seriously, the crap that serve in the cafeteria has no alcohol.”
+“Seriously, the crap they serve in the cafeteria has no alcohol.”

 “Who are you?” he said, relaxing his grip a little.